REAL ESTATE AI

 8 min read

-Property managers spend 8 to 12 hours per week on lease administration for every 100 units they manage.
+Property managers spend substantial time every week on lease administration.
 That includes tracking expiration dates, sending renewal notices, processing applications, coordinating move-ins and move-outs, and handling the constant stream of tenant requests that come with occupied units.
-A single missed renewal notice can cost $2,000 to $5,000 in vacancy loss and turnover expenses.
-Multiply that across a portfolio of several hundred units and the cost of manual lease management becomes a serious drag on net operating income.
+A single missed renewal notice can create significant vacancy loss and turnover expense.
+Across a portfolio of several hundred units, the cost of manual lease management becomes a serious drag on net operating income.

 Where Lease Management Breaks Down